cmaureir/progra-alma/lectures/week5/lecture18.rst

-It is possible to give more than one sequence, but is important to give the same number of sequences as the function parameters:
+It is possible to give more than one sequence, but it is important to give the same number of sequences as the function parameters:

 For example::